bdurand/ultra_settings/README.md

 - `Symbol`
 - `Array<String>`

-You can also define default values to be returned in case the configured value is missing or it fails to match a constraint.
+Additionally, you can define default values for settings, ensuring that a fallback value is available if a configuration is missing or does not meet constraints.

 ## Usage

 ### Defining Configurations

-Configurations are classes that extend from the `UltraSettings::Configuration` class.
-Configuration classes are [singleton classes](https://ruby-doc.org/3.2.2/stdlibs/singleton/Singleton.html).
+Configurations are defined as classes that extend from the `UltraSettings::Configuration` class.
+These configuration classes are [singleton classes](https://ruby-doc.org/3.2.2/stdlibs/singleton/Singleton.html).

 You can define fields on your configuration classes with the `field` method.
 This will define a method on your configuration object with the given name.